Brad Holmes: Personal life

 Holmes is the son of Melvin Holmes, who played offensive line for the Pittsburgh Steelers from 1971 to 1973.
 He is also the nephew of former Detroit Lions defensive back Luther Bradley, a 1978 first-round draft pick.
-Holmes cousin, Alex Barron, was a first-round pick of the Rams in 2005.

-Holmes is married to his wife, Lisa, and together they have a son, B.J., and a daughter, Lola.
+Holmes' cousin, Alex Barron, was a first-round pick of the Rams in 2005.
+Holmes is married and has a son and daughter.